At Foster, we’re in the business of helping writers succeed online.

 All of this is to say that choosing Ghost opens up a world of possibilities.
 No matter what you’re trying to do with your audience or business, chances are it’s possible using Ghost and some combination of third party tools.

-Zero Fees on the Back End
+Zero Fees on Your Revenue

 For smaller paid newsletters, the savings probably won’t be much compared to Substack’s 10%.
 But as your customer base and revenue grow, so will your savings.
 And again, that’s money you can invest into growing the business more, hiring employees or contractors, or just giving yourself a pay raise.

-Limited Customization Without Coding
+Advanced Customization Requires Coding

 Ghost is pretty capable and robust out of the box.
 Between the third party themes and integrations, there’s a lot you can do without ever touching code.